Dart Charge and Bailiffs

-If you have received a telephone call, a text message, a letter, or a visit from Marston Group, Equita Ltd or JBW Judicial Services in relation to a Dart Charge that you hadn’t known about, (most commonly, because all notices had been sent to a previous address) then all bailiff enforcement will be halted by submitting an Out of Time Witness Statement (TE7 and TE9) and sending it to the Traffic Enforcement Centre (TEC).
+If you have received a telephone call, a text message, a letter, or a visit from Marston Recovery or CDER Group in relation to a Dart Charge that you hadn’t known about, (most commonly, because all notices had been sent to a previous address) then all bailiff enforcement will be temporarily suspended by submitting an Out of Time Witness Statement (TE7 and TE9) and sending it to the Traffic Enforcement Centre (TEC).

 We have an entire page dedicated to Dart Charges Out of Time Witness Statements here.

-We receive many enquiries from motorists who have multiple unpaid Dart Charges.
-Many times, the amount owing can run into thousands of pounds.
+We receive many enquiries from motorists who have multiple Dart Charge Penalty Charge Notices.
+Very often, the amount owing can run into thousands of pounds.
 There can be many reasons why a motorist had been unaware that Dart Charge penalties had been incurred.
 For example;

-You may have moved address and failed to update DVLA with your new address.
+- You may have moved address and failed to update your V5C (Log Book) with DVLA when you moved address.
 Accordingly, all notices would have been sent to your previous address.

-The V5C (Log Book) may have been retained by a finance/leasing company.
-If so, all notices from Highways England would have gone to this company.
+- The V5C (Log Book) may have been retained by a finance/leasing company.
+If so, all notices from National Highways would have gone to this company.
 If you move address, you must inform the finance company.

 How much will I have to pay if a bailiff is instructed?

-A warrant is relation to an unpaid Dart Charge will be enforced by one of three enforcement companies.
-This will be either Marston Group, Equita Ltd or JBW Judicial Services.
+A warrant is relation to an unpaid Dart Charge will be enforced by one of two enforcement companies; Marston Recovery or CDER Group.
 Legislation only provides for the enforcement company to send one letter entitled Notice of Enforcement.
-The notice will request payment of £190.50.
-This will include the enforcement companies ‘compliance fee’ of £75.
-Please note that if you had used the Dartford Crossing for a return journey you should receive two separate Notice of Enforcements.
-The total amount payable would be £380.
-If you fail to make payment within the time specified in the notice, a bailiff will make a personal visit.
+In most cases, the amount requested will be £190.50 to include the enforcement companies ‘compliance fee’ of £75.
+If you had used the Dartford Crossing for a return journey you should receive two separate Notice of Enforcements.
+The total amount payable would usually be £380.
+If you fail to make payment within the time specified in the Notice of Enforcement, a bailiff will make a personal visit.

-At the time of the visit, the amount payable increases significantly to £425.50 to include the enforcement fee of £235.
+At the time of the visit, the amount payable increases significantly to £425.50 to include the bailiff companies enforcement fee of £235.
+It is important to stress that if you have more than one Dart Charge PCN, the enforcement company may only charge one ‘enforcement fee’.
+He cannot charge multiple fees.
 If your vehicle is outside of your property, it is likely to be clamped or worse still, removed.
 A removal fee of £110 plus additional storage costs will also become payable.

 I have received a Dart Charge Warning Letter.

-If you have any queries regarding a Dart Charge that you had not known about or you have received correspondence (or a visit) from an enforcement agent in relation to multiple Dart Charges, you can email a question to Bailiff Advice using our very popular Question page.
-Alternatively, you can contact us by phone.
-Details are on our Contact page.
+If you have any queries regarding a Dart Charge that you had not known about or you have received correspondence (or a visit) from either Marston Recovery or CDER Group you can email a question to us using our online Enquiry Form.
+Alternatively, you can contact our free Bailiff Support Line.